varrahan/tt-metrics-exporter/docs/guides/HOW_IT_WORKS.md

 - Use compatible physical hardware for real TT-Metalium profiler samples.

-This distinction is important: an empty workload-profiler metric family in the current QEMU VM does not mean the C++ exporter failed.
+This distinction is important: an empty workload-profiler metric family in the current QEMU VM does not mean the exporter failed.
 It means no compatible TTNN workload produced a profiler snapshot.

 ## 15. End-to-end lifecycle